ATTODataPortal/Documents-1/HowTo/HowToSearch.md

 ### 1.1 Free text search

 Search for keywords or phrases with the search field on the top (Figure 2).
-The first box, dropdown list, can restrict the search to a chosen topic (e.g., author).
+The first box with a dropdown list can restrict the search to a chosen topic (e.g., author).
 Enter in the second box the search term.
 An autocomplete function suggests words and phrases after entering at least three characters.
+Autocomplete suggestions are based on exising metadata.

 <img src=".\images_search\image2.png" style="width:6.29969in;height:1.93631in" />